 The Twin Peaks Trails Improvement Project is funded by the 2008 Clean and Safe Neighborhood Parks Bond.
 The Project is also supported by two Habitat Conservation Fund grants:

-Due to increasing construction costs and knowledge gained through completion of four previous bond-funded trails improvement projects, we are seeking additional grant funding to help to complete the project.
-Potential funding sources include the Recreational Trails Program and the Habitat Conservation Fund.
+Due to increasing construction costs and knowledge gained through completion of four previous bond-funded trails improvement projects, we reduced the scope of work in order to complete substantial improvements with the funding we have committed.
+We have also made efforts to seek additional grant funding to help to complete the full project scope.
+Potential funding sources included the Recreational Trails Program, an additional Habitat Conservation Fund grant and the federal Land and Water Conservation Fund.